 Who are the tutors?

 The Tutoring Center has two categories of tutors: professional tutors and peer tutors.
 All are part-time employees who have differing tutoring schedules.
 Both pro and peer tutors are required to participate in tutor training.

 To become a peer tutor, a student must have earned a cumulative college GPA of at least 2.75 and individual course grades of at least B (3.00) to tutor a specific course (their average cumulative GPA each semester is around 3.50).
-Peer tutors must have also been recommended by at least two of their professors.
+Peer tutors must have also be recommended by at least two of their professors.

 Do I have to book an appointment to meet with a tutor?

 No, tutoring is available both on a drop-in basis and by appointment.
 However, students with appointments receive assistance first.
 Drop-in students are then helped on a first-come, first-served basis if time allows.